NDCLab/pepper-pipeline/README.md

 Currently, the development of the PEPPER-Pipeline is focused on optimizing an automated, flexible, and easy-to-use preprocessing pipeline dedicated to EEG (as opposed to MEG) preprocessing.
 Additionally, there is an unofficial script template for converting EEG data to BIDS format (heavily leveraging MNE-BIDS).
 Following the optimization of import and preprocessing tools, development will focus on building out a common core of EEG processing tools to handle ERP, time-frequency, and source-based analyses.

-Current readme and contributing files focus on the baseEEG-preprocessing pipeline.

 ## Outline

 * [Usage](#Usage)